Culinary Arts Director Chef Moon Yang

-Growing up in South Korea in the 90s, Moon Yang attended school and played rugby during the week.
+Growing up in South Korea, Moon Yang attended school and played rugby during the week with his peers.
 On weekends, he helped his dad at his mountainside Korean restaurant.
 Every Saturday morning, he’d carry pots of kimchi up the side of the mountain, prep various dishes, clean the pathways to the restaurant, and learn about the art of food while serving hikers passing by.

 After high school, he brought his passion for food to the Knoxville, Tennessee.
 He put himself through an English language school, community college, and then finally found his way to Culinary School.

 He started diving into the world of sushi at a popular sushi joint in town.
 He grew to understand, honor, and appreciate all that Japanese cuisine had to offer, while honing his own unique style.
 When Robert was looking for his Maru right hand man over a decade ago and he met Moon, well... the rest has been history.

 Chef Moon’s passion for food, creativity, and teaching, has pushed him to cultivate a team of avid, passionate chefs.
 He inspires his team to take pride in their work, and make food that they believe in every day.